West Breifne

-Early history
+Medieval History

 Formation

-In 1172, Tighearnán Ua Ruairc, the longtime Lord of Breifne and Conmaice, was betrayed and killed at Tlachtgha during negotiations with Hugh de Lacy, Lord of Meath.
-Tighearnán was beheaded, and his head and body were conveyed to the Anglo-Normans in Dublin, where it was put on display.
-The assassination of Tighernán caused a war of succession in Breifne and for the next hundred years there would be no long-standing King of Breifne, as rival branches of the O'Rourke clan fought for the kingship.
-This time of turbulence in the kingdom caused a great rift between the various branches of clan O'Rourke, with regular fighting between rival members.
-The instability and weakness of Breifne, which had already lost much of its territory during the Norman invasion, prompted the O'Reilly in the east of the kingdom to launch a campaign against the ruling O'Rourke dynasty.
+In 1172, Tighearnán Ua Ruairc, the longtime King of Breifne and Conmaice, was betrayed and killed during negotiations with the Anglo Normans Hugh de Lacy the Lord of Meath,appointed by King Henry II of England.
+Tighearnán Ua Ruairc was assassinated, and his head and body were conveyed to Dublin where it was put on public display.
+The assassination of the King of Breifne caused a war of succession in Breifne and for the next hundred years there would be no long-standing King of Breifne, as rival vassels of the O'Rourke and O'Reilly clans fought for the kingship.
+This time of turbulence in the kingdom caused a great rift between the various branches of clan O'Rourke, with regular fighting between rival clan members.
+The resulting instability and weakness of Breifne, which had already lost some of its territory during the Anglo Norman invasion of Meath and north Leinster, prompted the O'Reilly vassels in the east of the Breifne kingdom to launch a campaign against the ruling O'Rourke dynasty.
 By the late 1230s the O'Reilly had usurped control of Breifne, Cathal O'Reilly ruled as king from the east of the kingdom and Cúchonnacht O'Reilly, Connacht's foremost general and close ally of King Felim O'Conor, had militarily taken control of western Breifne and expelled the O'Rourke leaders.

-The turbulent decades that followed saw the O'Reilly switch allegiance to the Norman de Burghs and the O'Rourke were once again allied to Connacht.
-By 1250 the O'Reilly had been pushed back out of western Breifne as Connacht advanced into their eastern homeland.
-In 1256 the devastating Battle of Magh Slecht was fought between Connacht and the O'Rourke clan against the O'Reilly.
-Despite ending in an O'Rourke victory, they had lost complete control over the eastern half of their kingdom and the immediate chaos that ensued within West Breifne following the war left them without the power to retake it.
-As a result, Breifne was left permanently divided into East Breifne (O'Reilly) and West Breifne (O'Rourke).
+The turbulent decades that followed saw the O'Reilly lordship of eastern Breifne switch allegiance to the Norman de Burghs, while the O'Rourke lordship were once again allied to the O'Conors of Connacht.
+By 1250 the O'Reilly clans had been pushed back out of western Breifne as Connacht advanced into their eastern homeland.
+In 1256 a devastating Breifne kingdom war broke out known as the Battle of Magh Slecht fought primarily in the barony of Tullyhaw, between the O'Rourke clans and the O'Reilly clans supported by the large army of Anglo-Normaan Walter de Burgh.
+The battle ended in an tactical victory for Conchobhair O'Rourke, but they had lost complete control over the eastern half of their kingdom.
+The immediate chaos that ensued within Breifne following the war left the O'Rourkes without the power to retake it.
+As a result, Breifne became permanently divided into East Breifne (O'Reilly) and West Breifne (O'Rourke).